blank Skip to main content

 }

-After synchronizing gradle, the Ably.io API should become available.
+After synchronizing the gradle file, the Ably.io API should become available.
 The classes that enable the developer to communicate using this API are:

 • AblyRealtime, used to establish a connection with Ably services and connect to channels when a valid API key is provided

-• Channel, which represents a connection to the Ably channel through which the messages are sent
+• Channel, which represents a connection to the Ably channel through which messages are sent

 • Channel.MessageListener, a functional interface an instance of which is provided by the developer to process incoming messages